kevinlizh1992/ShopifyImage/README.md

 ## About ShopifyImage

-The project is an image repository for the Summer 2021 Shopify Developer Intern Challenge Question.

 1. Everyone can view the content of the repository at http://fierce-beach-30399.herokuapp.com/
 2. To upload one or multiple images at once you must first sign up and create an account.
 3. You can only delete images that you've upload.